Dafnay/Memory/README.md

 <h1>Memory</h1>
-Application created to practice React and Tailwind
+Responsive application created to practice React and Tailwind, have fun

 <h4>  Open and Run the Project:</h4>